ljacobsson/cfn-diagram/README.md

   -h, --help            display help for command

 Commands:
+Commands:
-  draw.io|d [options]   Generates a draw.io diagram from a CloudFormation template html|h [options]      Generates a vis.js diagram from a CloudFormation template help [command]        display help for command
+  draw.io|d [options]  Generates a draw.io diagram from a CloudFormation template html|h [options]     Generates a vis.js diagram from a CloudFormation template browse|b [options]   Browses and generates diagrams from your deployed templates help [command]       display help for command
   ```

 ## Output formats